luizbills/c2-behavior-observable-points/docs/documentation.md

 `trigger`

-Triggered when a attribute value is changed using *any* tag. *This trigger will be ever Triggered*.
+Triggered when a attribute value is changed using *any* tag.

 ### On value change (with tag)

 `trigger`

-Triggered when a attribute value is changed using a determined tag.
+Triggered when a attribute value is changed using a *determined* tag.

 ### Is applying changes